JannisX11/blockbench-plugins/plugins/pbr_preview/about.md

 #### Toggle Corrected Lighting

 - Use the _Correct Lights_ toggle to enable or disable physically-corrected lighting in the preview scene.
 This may improve the appearance of reflective and emissive materials in the preview scene, but will dim the albedo/base color texture.

+#### Tone Mapping

+- The _Tone Mapping_ select will apply various tone mapping techniques to the preview scene.
+Use the _Linear_ option to match the tone map used by most Bedrock shaders.

+#### Exposure

+- The scene exposure can be adjusted once a tone map technique is selected.
+Values range from -2.0 to 2.0.

 ### Channel Management